n132/SMC/README.md

 - Bob evaluates the circuit and sends back the result

 2. GMW
-- Alice, Bob, Dealer build socket connect with each other
+- Alice, Bob and Dealer build socket connect with each other
+- Alice and Bob perform Secret Sharing to share their inputs with each other
 -

 ## Details